The Japanese Diet: Healthy Oriental Food for Weight Loss

 The Japanese do not grab a high calorie snack on the go.
 They eat slowly and with pleasure.
 The food is well presented and looks attractive – a feast for the eyes as well as for the stomach!

 The Japanese do not consume dairy products and eat very little bread and meat either.
-Instead they like rice, vegetables, and
+Instead they like rice, vegetables, and fish.
+Fresh fruit is also essential and always eaten in small portions.

 If you want to lose weight by adopting the Japanese diet make sure that you include the following: